antomor/antomor/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at [IOV Labs](https://www.iovlabs.org/) - [RSK RIF](https://www.rifos.org/) (let me know if you wanna join us 😎)
-- 🌱 I’m currently learning blockchain, k8s, serverless, ML and everything I can get in touch with
+- 🌱 I’m currently learning blockchain, ~~k8s, serverless, ML~~ and everything I can get in touch with
-- 👯 I’m looking to collaborate on OpenSource projects
+- 👯 I’m looking for collaborating to OpenSource projects
 - 💬 Ask me about Javascript, Typescript, Python, C#, API, docker
 - 🔐 Passionate about software security
 - 🐕 Dad of Achille and Rey